karakun/karakun.github.io/_posts/2025-02-25-java-enterprise.md

 considerable number of these systems will undergo phases of reengineering, refactoring, or redesign during this period.
-The process is influenced by the fact that technology is an ever-evolving field, and the tools and solutions that are currently in use may become obsolete in the near future.
+The process is influenced by the fact that technology is an ever-evolving field, and the tools and solutions that are currently in use may become obsolete soon.
 The notion that a design solution will remain effective indefinitely is no longer a valid assumption.
 Consequently, the objective is to develop solutions that can be repeatedly deployed to address evolving issues, becoming progressively more sophisticated, elegant, and intelligent over time.

-Choosing the right set of tools or platform is a critical decision that will have a profound impact on every level of an organisation.
+Choosing the right set of tools or platforms is a critical decision that will have a profound impact on every level of an organisation.
 The JVM is one of the most robust, dependable, well-maintained, secure and stable platforms for enterprise solutions globally.

-A number of scientific disciplines have illuminated the complex mechanisms underlying the evolution, adaptation, and healing of biological systems, enabling organisms to not only survive but also to flourish, with life spans that greatly exceed those of humans.
+Several scientific disciplines have illuminated the complex mechanisms underlying the evolution, adaptation, and healing of biological systems, enabling organisms to not only survive but also to flourish, with life spans that greatly exceed those of humans.
 These solutions from a distant past demonstrate the value of celebrating, understanding, and appreciating the past as a foundation for future progress.
-It is a challenging task to advance rapidly and not to be tempted by the hubris of complete disruption to move forward.
-It is essential to strive for strategic improvement and change, with a cautious understanding of potential consequences and a commitment to building something better in their place.\
+It is a challenging task to advance rapidly and not be tempted by the hubris of complete disruption to move forward.
+It is essential to strive for strategic improvement and change, with a cautious understanding of potential consequences and a commitment to building something better in their place.

-It is not enough for us, as professionals engaged in the development of systems and structures, to merely create solutions that enhance the quality of human life.
+It is not enough for us as professionals engaged in developing systems and structures to merely create solutions that enhance the quality of human life.
 Rather, we should focus on designing for the well-being of the whole environment.
 Resources are finite!
-In this era of rapid change, it\'s vital that our solutions are constantly up to date with the significant changes taking place in our world.
+In this era of rapid change, our solutions must be constantly up to date with the significant changes taking place in our world.

 _We have a duty and a responsibility to deliver and maintain applications with higher levels of usability and sustainability.
-We should ask big questions such as: what are the long-term implications of our decisions?_  \
+We should ask big questions such as: what are the long-term implications of our decisions?_

-Designing long-lasting systems requires a thoughtful approach that incorporates golden principles and powerful tools.\
+Designing long-lasting systems requires a thoughtful approach incorporating golden principles and powerful tools.

 The Java development team has adopted a strategy that integrates proven principles, thereby facilitating the evolution of the Java platform and the creation of innovative features.
-Furthermore, the team has adapted and delivered new features that enable developers to address present challenges, establish a robust foundation for the future, and provide a long-lasting platform that allows critical applications with a long lifespan to be in production today and in the future.\
+Furthermore, the team has adapted and delivered new features that enable developers to address present challenges, establish a robust foundation for the future, and provide a long-lasting platform that allows critical applications with a long lifespan to be in production today and in the future.

-Maintaining and evolving the JVM and the Java language often requires the implementation of breakthrough features that significantly improve performance or security.
+Maintaining and evolving the JVM and the Java language often requires implementing breakthrough features that significantly improve performance or security.
 The key is to communicate these changes effectively and ensure that users understand the trade-offs involved in adopting new versions.
-By doing so, the Java team can foster a culture that embraces change rather than resists it, encouraging organizations to try new features and take advantage of the improvements in performance, security, or footprint.\
+By doing so, the Java team can foster a culture that embraces change rather than resists it, encouraging organizations to try new features and take advantage of the improvements in performance, security, or footprint.

-The Java programming language has undergone significant changes before September 2017, but the introduction of a regular release cadence encourages developers to adopt new practices and tools.
-By releasing a version every six months, developers have access to new features and improvements more frequently.
-By committing to a predictable schedule, Java has mitigated the risks associated with long periods of stagnation, enabling teams to innovate continuously. \
+The Java programming language has undergone significant changes before September 2017, but introducing a regular release cadence encourages developers to adopt new practices and tools.
+By releasing a version every six months, developers can access new features and improvements more frequently.
+By committing to a predictable schedule, Java has mitigated the risks associated with long periods of stagnation, enabling teams to innovate continuously.

-In my opinion the most remarkable features present on each LTS version released since Java 8 are as follows:
+In my opinion, the most remarkable features present on each LTS version released since Java 8 are as follows:

 ## Java 8: The Functional Push

--   **Lambda expressions**, **method references**, and the **Stream API** brought a functional programming paradigm to Java, making code more concise, expressive, and often faster.
-Parallel processing with streams opened doors to efficient data manipulation, especially for large datasets.  **Stream API**, which allows for efficient processing of sequences of elements, enabling parallel processing and improved performance.
+-   **Lambda expressions**, **method references**, and the **Stream API** brought a functional programming paradigm to Java making code more concise, expressive, and often faster.
+Parallel processing with streams opened doors to efficient data manipulation, especially for large datasets.  **Stream API**, which allows for efficient processing of sequences of elements enabling parallel processing and improved performance.
 [Performance Enhancements & Modern Language Features] [JEP 126: Lambda Expressions](https://openjdk.org/jeps/126); [JEP 335: Method